La Min-sú de Terrasson

 Find out more

-We offer to take you around twice a week to explore some of the attractions further afield, not serviced by public transportation.
+If you drive your own car or hire one on arrival in Brive, Bordeaux or Bergerac we grouped attactions in different directions from Terrasson for you to explore.
+For those not able or willing to drive, we offer packages to help explore some of the attractions further afield, not serviced by public transportation.
 They are not 'group tours', but semi-independent travel experiences that enable you to explore some of the marvels this area has to offer.

 • Vézère valley: